This journalism tip sheet on covering guns in the U.S., originally published in October 2018, has been updated with new data and other information.

 A bullet is the metal projectile that leaves the barrel of a gun when fired.
-The bullet, along with the case, primer and propellant, make up the cartridge that goes inside the gun.
-It’s incorrect to say “box of bullets.”
-But “box of cartridges” or “box of ammunition” is correct.
+The bullet, along with the case, primer and propellant, make up the cartridge that goes into the gun.
+It is incorrect to say “box of bullets” when you actually mean a “box of cartridges” or “box of ammunition.”

 Keep in mind that shotguns use a different kind of ammunition.
 Shotgun shells contain either shot, which are metal pellets, or a slug, a projectile that can be made of various materials such as rubber or metal.

 A suppressor — also known as a silencer — can be attached to the end of a gun barrel to reduce the dangerously loud sound of gunfire.
 But a suppressor doesn’t make gunfire silent.